arts & life

-Below is a description for each of the elements returned for each station in the result set.
+Below is a description for each of the most important elements returned for each station in the result set.

-< station > is the parent element for all station-specific information returned.
-Each station returned will be presented inside its own < station > tag.
-The id parameter is always returned in the output and is the system's unique id for that station.
-The id parameter is the same as the orgId used in the Story API, representing the owner of the story.
+This element is always returned in the output and is the system's unique id for that station.
+This element is the same as the orgId used in the Story API, representing the owner of the story.

-< callLetters > and < band > are always returned with each < station > result.
+call, and band are always returned with each station result.
 This combination is the unique identifier for the station. (e.g. WAMU-FM).

-The < signal > element specifies the strength of the signal for that station relative to the search parameter.
+The signal element specifies the strength of the signal for that station relative to the geographic search parameter.
 The relative parameter will contain a numeric representation of the signal strength while the value for the element will represent it in English.
+For searches not based on geographic parameters (e.g. call letters) strong is returned.
 The possible values are as follows:

 5 - Strong

 3 - Medium

 For each station, there are many URL's of various types returned in a collection.
 Each item in the collection contains type_id, type_name, title, and href.
 The title is the link text, provided by the station, for the url.
 The definitions for the type_id and type_name for each URL are as follows:

 7 - Audio Stream Landing Page

 10 - Audio MP3 Stream